MastarCheeze/study-notes/chemistry/answer-bank.md

 -   Positive ions arranged in lattice
 -   Sea of delocalised electrons
--   Electrostatic force between positive ion and electron
+-   Electrostatic attraction force between positive ion and electron

 ### What are chemical properties of transition elements